-Eligible applicants should complete the CARES grant application available in MAC’s online grant system beginning April 28, 2020.
-MAC staff will review the applications internally to make sure the applicant and the proposed expenses are eligible for funding.
-The grant awards will be based on the criteria outlined in the “Grant Amounts” section above.
+Eligible applicants completed the CARES grant application in MAC’s online grant system beginning April 28, 2020.
+MAC staff reviewed the applications internally to ensure the applicant and proposed expenses were eligible for funding.
+The grant awards were based on the criteria outlined in the “Grant Amounts” section above.

-Awards will be made on a rolling basis beginning April 28, 2020.
+Awards were made on a rolling basis beginning April 28, 2020.

 South Arts Organizational Impact Grants

-Established in July 2020, the South Arts Organizational Impact Grant program is part of MAC’s continued effort to provide relief to Mississippi’s arts sector due to the ongoing impacts of COVID-19.
-These “invite-only” grants are made possible through special funding provided by the National Endowment for the Arts through South Arts.
-The grant is designed assist eligible small to mid-sized non-profit arts organizations with economic relief during the COVID-19 pandemic.
+Established in July 2020, the South Arts Organizational Impact Grant program was part of MAC’s effort to provide relief to Mississippi’s arts sector due to the impacts of COVID-19.
+These “invite-only” grants were made possible through special funding provided by the National Endowment for the Arts through South Arts.
+The grant was designed to assist eligible small to mid-sized non-profit arts organizations with economic relief during the COVID-19 pandemic.

 MAC received a total of $60,000 from its regional partner South Arts to establish the grant program.
-As an invite-only grant, eligible arts organization invited to apply for South Arts Organizational Impact Grants will be contacted directly by MAC through its eGrant system.
+As an invite-only grant, eligible arts organization were contacted directly by MAC through its eGrant system.